HOSS-LiU/HOSS-LiU/index.md

 * Book a consultation for your project or a seminar for your research group with Marta Topor, the Open Science Coach at marta.topor@liu.se

 # Methodology-specific resources
-[Metacience Resources](https://hoss-liu.github.io/HOSS-LiU/metascience) - here you will find detailed information about how to read and interpret a **meta-analysis** and how to do one yourself
+[Metascience Resources](https://hoss-liu.github.io/HOSS-LiU/metascience) - here you will find detailed information about how to read and interpret a **meta-analysis** and how to do one yourself

 # Discipline-specific resources